-Find recommended tire pressure for Porsche 911 tires to drive safe, extend tire life and reduce fuel consumption.
+Get recommended tire pressure for Porsche 911 tires to drive safe, extend tire life and reduce fuel consumption.

 Select Porsche 911 year to find your Porsche 911 recommended tire pressure based on Porsche 911 original equipment tire sizes with tire inflation range from 28 psi to 37 psi for front tires and 31 psi to 47 psi for rear tires.

 It is important to maintain proper tire pressure for Porsche 911 tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check Porsche 911 tire pressure regularly, and monitor Porsche 911 tire inflation levels to avoid overinflated or underinflated tires.
+Check Porsche 911 tire pressure regularly, and monitor Porsche 911 tire inflation levels to avoid driving with overinflated or underinflated tires.

-If you replace Porsche 911 original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new tires on your Porsche 911.
-Tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Porsche 911 original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Porsche 911.
+Porsche 911 tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

 Porsche 911 replacement tires must have equal or greater speed rating compared to the original equipment tires if your Porsche 911 speed capability is to be maintained.
 It is recommended that tire installers refer to the Porsche 911 owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If Porsche 911 replacement tires have a lower speed rating than Porsche 911 original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Porsche 911 replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.